The new Electric Car Grant (ECG) brings discounts of up to £3,750 on zero-emission cars costing up to £37,000.

 Shop used Renault Megane E-Tech cars or read our Renault Megane E-Tech review

-Shop used Peugeot e-2008 cars for sale or read our Peugeot 2008 review
+Shop used electric Kia cars for sale or read our Kia EV4 review

 6. Citroen e-C5 Aircross

-With the ECG in place, the new Citroen e-C5 Aircross is only about £2,000 more than the hybrid model.
-Both seem like good value, and the electric one returns up to 322 miles on 100% charge.
+With the ECG in place, the new Citroen e-C5 Aircross is only about £2,000 more than the hybrid model – and the new long-range model is barely any more expensive.
+Given that the long-range e-C5 Aircross promises 421 miles of range, it seems very good value for its £36k price.
 We're promised class-leading rear-seat space, a whopping boot and a new, tech-heavy interior – and the big touchscreen is designed to be as easy to use as possible.

-Read more about the new Citroen C5 Aircross and its 'magic carpet' ride
+Read our review of the new Citroen C5 Aircross

 7. Vauxhall Grandland